Join the next generation of young people passionate about the future of grassroots conservation

 - Enable those involved to feel empowered to support conservation in a way which does not centre around personal capacity for giving, but rather around fundraising and collaborating in a creative way with likeminded young people.

-WFN NextGen events will come in different shapes and sizes, from large-scale, charity-wide events and virtual panel discussions with our Whitley Award alumni, to smaller events/campaigns run as fundraising tools (i.e. sporting challenges).
+WFN NextGen events come in different shapes and sizes, from large-scale, charity-wide events and virtual panel discussions with our Whitley Award alumni, to smaller events/campaigns run as fundraising tools (i.e. sporting challenges).

 Are you ready to do something epic for global grassroots conservation?